-Our aim at Greswold Primary School is to provide our children with an engaging, exciting and empowering curriculum that equips them for today and tomorrow.
-Every child is recognised as a unique individual.
-We celebrate and welcome differences within our diverse school community.
-Thus, we will develop outward looking pupils who are able to engage in learning about themselves and have an understanding of the wider world and its cultures.
+Our aim at Greswold Primary School is to provide the children with an engaging, relevant and empowering curriculum that equips them for today and tomorrow.
+Every child is recognised as a unique individual and we celebrate and welcome differences within our diverse school community thus developing outward looking pupils who are able to engage in learning about themselves and have an understanding of the wider world and its cultures.

-We believe that childhood should be a happy, investigative and enquiring time in pupils' lives, where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
+Greswold believes that childhood should be a happy, social, investigative and enquiring time in pupils' lives, where there are no limits to curiosity and a thirst for new experiences and knowledge.
 We use our Greswold Values (Belonging, Respect, Independence, Curiosity, Kindness and Success) to promote positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.

-Children leave Greswold with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners
+Children leave Greswold with a sense of belonging and have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners